PRB Overview

 The law designates the executive director and staff of the Local Police and Fire Retirement System to serve the Pension Review Board.

-The Board is authorized to make rules necessary to enforce the laws governing funding and benefit levels, and to withhold Premium Tax from a local pension fund when non-compliance with such laws are determined.
+The Board is authorized to make rules necessary to enforce the laws governing funding and benefit levels, and to withhold Premium Tax from a local pension fund when non-compliance with such laws is determined.

 Board Members